celestiaorg/docs/developers/blobstream.md

 hour, Succinct will post an update to the Blobstream X contract that will include a new data commitment range that covers a 1-hour block range from the `latestBlock` in the Blobstream X contract.
+On Ethereum Mainnet, the Blobstream X contract will be updated every 4 hours.

 :::tip NOTE
 Custom ranges can be requested using the `BlobstreamX` contract